lovedisaster/job-ads-challenge/README.md

 4. Production build.
 5. Typescript.
 6. Proper way of fetching data from database.
+7. Checkout to payment which is not specified.

 ## What I have done
 1. React SSR for SEO and marketing benefits of the product page.